 Positioning is leadership

-Done properly, positioning is too upstream, too strategic, for a CEO to leave it to anyone else.
-Here’s why.
+Positioning is a sense-making, direction-giving, ambiguity-cutting discipline.
+It’s a dot-joining and crap-cutting activity.
+Done properly, positioning is too strategic for a CEO to leave it to anyone else, because positioning is leadership.

 Positioning is much more than marketing.
-It’s more CEO than CMO.
 It’s two-faced work in that its internal effects are as important as its external impact.
-A brand’s irresistible truth, expressed through its positioning, makes sense of the business behind it at the same time as making its shop window work harder.
+A brand’s irresistible truth, expressed through its positioning, makes sense of the business for everyone who works there.
+And, yes, it’s the foundation for a charismatic brand.
+It makes the shop window work harder.

 Get in touch if your positioning needs a leadership overhaul.
 Email phil @ philadams dot co (philadams.co).